Have you tried a self-imposed challenge like this?

 You’re too focused on driving to give them the time of day.

-As you focus on your goals and drive forward to reach your goals, your confidence soars.
+As you focus on your goals and drive forward to reach them, your confidence soars.

 Working on your goals daily boosts your self-confidence.
 And fear and worry are your companions.

-Embrace them without giving them too much room to steer your wheel or speak loud to distract you from driving towards your destination.
+Embrace them without giving them too much room to steer your wheel or speak loudly to distract you from driving towards your destination.

 Keep them just enough to remind you you’re on the right track.

-With guilt free and daily action towards your goal, you learn to live with a healthy dose of fear and worry while maintaining high confidence in your abilities.
+With guilt-free daily action towards your goal, you learn to live with a healthy dose of fear and worry while maintaining high confidence in your abilities.